RETAIL TECHNOLOGY TRENDS 2015 _

 Scented Design is where a synonymous scent is added to their retail project as the sense of smell has a strong association with memory.
 The scent is distributed throughout the store sustaining the association.

 Guess have used the company Moodmedia to engineer a retailer signature fragrance to be used in the store.
 By dispersing the scent evenly around the store it is introduced to its customers at point of sale, creating a lasting impression of the products they wish to purchase and the brand.

 To differentiate a store from others, the conventional store needs to be transformed into an engaging atmosphere, this can be achieved through Disruptive Architecture.
 An intelligent use of design and architecture can shape and change the physical retail experience to get an individual response from the consumer, enhancing the overall shopping experience.

 Oakley’s 5th Avenue store in New York has an installation of 27 LCD screens on the ceiling to respond to their ‘Disruptive by Design’ brand direction.
-This brings new perspective as you are viewing their media on a different level making it a more memorable and intriguing experience.
+This brings a new perspective as you are viewing their media on a different level making it a more memorable and intriguing experience.

 Aurasma is an app that scans images from magazines and brings them to life, giving users exclusive access to additional information, feature film clips.
 It gives images, objects and places its own aura changing the way we interact with the world.